< Expand the Menu to access our Tree Identification Pages

 Red Mahogany Eucalyptus resinifera Subspecies: hemilampra Other names: Red Messmate

 Red Mahogany Eucalyptus resinifera is a tall tree reaching heights of more than 40m and occurs mainly in tall open forests (Picture 1).
 The reddish brown bark is very stringy, fibrous in texture and can exude some resin (2).
 Flower buds are an elongated cone shape and measure up to 12 mm in length (3).
 The fruit can vary in shape from ovoid to more cup shaped and reaches up to 12 mm in length.
 3 or sometimes 4 sharply pointed valve tips extend beyond the flat rim and release numerous fine brown seeds (4).
-Simple adult leaves are up to 12 cm long, mainly broadly lanceolate in shape with entire margins and an alternate leaf arrangement (5).
-Distribution: South coast of NSW to southern QLD.
+Simple adult leaves with an alternate leaf arrangement are; up to 15 cm long, mainly broadly lanceolate in shape with entire margins, discolorous, scented when crushed (5).
+Distribution: South coast of NSW to southern Qld.
+Note: This species is a koala food source.

 Scribbly Gum Eucalyptus signata

 This medium size tree species is most often found in wetter coastal areas or open forests attaining a height of up to 25m (Picture 1).
 The bark is smooth and firm, white to light grey in colour showing the distinctive scribbles (2).
 Branch work is limited to a a few steep angled main branches holding a very open canopy (3).
 Fruit is relatively small at 5 to 7mm in diameter and length featuring 4 exerted valves not raised above the level rim (4).
 The simple leaves (adult) with an alternate arrangement are; up to 15 cm long with entire margins (deformation are visible), lanceolate in shape, firm and leathery, hairless and scented, semi glossy and mid green in colour on both surfaces.
-Venation is faint but visible showing numerous straight lateral veins (5).
-Distribution: NSW central coast to southern QLD.
+Venation is faint but visible, showing numerous straight lateral veins (5).
+Distribution: NSW central coast to southern Qld.
+Note: There are a number of closely related species sharing the same common name.

 See Flower Characteristics Page and Leaf Characteristics Page for information on terms used.